 Fight Scene Failure: All the fight scenes in END OF ENDS are poorly done and some involve the villains destroying everything while the heroes just... stand there and watch.

-In Pride and Punishment, Twilight tries to help Talon Ted get past his stubbornness and help him realize how stupid he's being.
+In Pride and Punishment, Twilight tries to help Talon Ted get past his stubbornness and make him realize how stupid he's being.
 And we're meant to side against her.

 In Love Doesn't Work That Way, Strings is supposed to have a point when he says that he can't force himself to love Sun Rae but the way he words it makes him sound like a jerk who doesn't give a crap about his own best friend while caring only about his feelings towards Cadance.
 It doesn't help that Mykan has admitted we aren't supposed to be on Sun's side and that he only cares about Strings' well-being, not Sun's.